RCSEd Mentor Development Programme

 What is RCSEd’s course cancellation policy?

-2. On occasion, RCSEd may need to cancel a course, for example if we are affected by an event out with our control or if it is not financially viable for us to deliver the course.
-If we do need to cancel, we will let you know as soon as possible and provide you with a full refund of course fees paid.
+Occasionally, RCSEd may need to cancel a course due to unforeseen circumstances or if it is not financially viable to run.
+If this happens, we will notify you as soon as possible and issue a full refund of any course fees paid.

-If you cancel your place less than four weeks before the course date, once the course has started, or you do not notify us, the total course fee will be charged, and no refund will be given.
+If you cancel less than four weeks before the course date, after the course has started, or fail to notify us, the full course fee will be charged, and no refund will be given.
+However, if you have a valid reason and can provide supporting evidence, you may be eligible for an 80% refund, subject to approval.

 Should you have any further questions, the Education Team can be contacted on 0131 527 1600 or by email to education@rcsed.ac.uk.